MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Introduction

-Another statistical‑learning method often considered an alternative to LASSO and elastic nets is component‑wise gradient boosting \citep{Buhlmann.2003}, which also implicitly results in coefficient shrinkage and variable selection, making it well‑suited for high‑dimensional data.
-Whereas LASSO and elastic nets are limited to generalized linear models, boosting accommodates diverse loss functions and nonlinear effects, making it highly versatile.
-However, no method to date ensures uniform variable selection when applying component\hyp{}wise gradient boosting to multiply imputed data.
-This paper extends the idea of defining a single loss function across and proposes a novel algorithm for component‑wise gradient boosting that enforces consistent variable selection across all imputed datasets. \\
+Another statistical-learning method often considered an alternative to LASSO and elastic nets is component-wise gradient boosting \cite{Buhlmann.2003}, which also induces coefficient shrinkage and variable selection and is therefore well suited for high-dimensional data.
+In contrast to standard LASSO and elastic-net approaches, which are typically formulated for generalized linear models with a prespecified design matrix, boosting can be combined with a wide range of loss functions and base-learners, allowing nonlinear effects to be incorporated more naturally.
+However, no method to date ensures uniform variable selection when applying component-wise gradient boosting to multiply imputed data.
+This paper extends the idea of defining a single loss function across imputations and proposes a novel algorithm for component-wise gradient boosting that enables consistent variable selection across all imputed datasets.
+This approach is implemented in the \texttt{R} package \texttt{booami} to enable accessibility for methodologically oriented as well as application-oriented researchers. \\

-\textbf{Our main contributions are as follows:} \begin{itemize}[leftmargin=1.5em] \item We propose \texttt{MIBoost}, a novel boosting algorithm specifically designed for prediction after multiple imputation, which couples base‑learner selection across imputations to improve model stability and interpretability. \item We develop a cross‑validation strategy for \texttt{MIBoost} that avoids data leakage by separating training and validation imputations and aggregates performance across imputations in a principled way.

-\item We conduct a comprehensive simulation study assessing the predictive accuracy, variable selection performance, and computational efficiency of \texttt{MIBoost} compared to existing boosting‑based and imputation‑based approaches. \end{itemize}
+\textbf{Our main contributions are as follows:} \begin{itemize}[leftmargin=1.5em] \item We propose \texttt{MIBoost}, a novel boosting algorithm specifically designed for prediction after multiple imputation, which couples base-learner selection across imputed datasets to improve model stability and interpretability. \item We develop a cross-validation strategy for \texttt{MIBoost} that avoids data leakage by separating training and validation imputations and aggregates performance across imputations in a principled way. \item We conduct a comprehensive simulation study assessing the predictive accuracy and variable-selection performance of \texttt{MIBoost} compared to existing boosting-based and imputation-based approaches. \item We provide the R package \texttt{booami} \cite{Kuchen.2025} that implements our proposed approach. \end{itemize}

-The remainder of this paper is structured as follows: Section~\ref{sec:background} provides background on existing methods for variable selection after multiple imputation and on component‑wise gradient boosting.
-Section~\ref{sec:nov_meth} introduces the proposed \texttt{MIBoost} algorithm together with its cross‑validation framework, \texttt{MIBoostCV}.
-Section~\ref{sec:sim_study} presents a comprehensive simulation study comparing the performance of \texttt{MIBoost} with established methods.
-Finally, Section~\ref{sec:discussion} discusses our findings and outlines future research directions.